chrisfcarroll/Azure-VM-Run/README.md

   └── ResourceGroup (at a location) : keeps AZ resources together
-      └── WorkSpace : keep your ML work and resources together ├── Computetarget (with a vmSize which may include GPU) ├── Dataset(s) (optional)
+      └── WorkSpace : keep your ML work and resources together ├── Computetarget (with a vmSize which may include GPU) ├── Envionment (simplest option is an AzureML curated one) ├── Dataset(s) (optional)
           └── Experiment : Keep related runs together └── runconfig file